 \subsection{Frequency Analysis and Modeling}

-Frequency-domain analysis has also shown strong effectiveness in the image analysis and generation domain \cite{tan2024frequency, woo2022add, wen2023robust,chen2025f2net}, serving as a valuable complement to spatial-based approaches, which often struggle with specific artifacts.
+Frequency-domain analysis has shown strong effectiveness in image analysis and generation \cite{tan2024frequency, woo2022add, wen2023robust,chen2025f2net}, serving as a valuable complement to spatial-based approaches, which often struggle with artifacts.
 For instance, \cite{doloriel2024frequency} apply frequency-based masking to extract shared features, while \cite{zhou2024freqblender} categorize frequency components into semantic, structural, and noise levels to identify regions with unique spectral characteristics.